dansingerman/pwned_passwords_v2/README.md

 The code is kept deliberately simple so you can eyeball what is going on.

 The passwords you use in this gem do not get sent externally.
 The password is sha1 hashed, and then only the first 5 characters are sent externally.
+The API response is then checked locally to see if a matching SHA1 hash is present.

 Troy Hunt's [blog post](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/) explains this process in more detail.